Rudranil Ghosh

 Rudranil Ghosh is an Indian actor who works primarily in Bengali films.

 Education

 Rudranil Ghosh completed his early education at Santragachi Kedarnath Institution, Howrah under West Bengal State Board.
 He graduated from the Narasinha Dutt College, which is affiliated with the University of Calcutta, in 1995.

 Political career

-He is a member of Bharatiya Janata Party and contested Bhabanipur (Vidhan Sabha constituency) in the 2021 West Bengal Legislative Assembly election against AITC leader Sovandeb Chatterjee and lost by a margin of 28,719 votes.
+Initially he was a student leader of the Left Front.
+He later joined in the Trinamool Congress and became the chairman of the West Bengal State Council of Vocational Education and Training.
+Thereafter in 2021, he became a member of Bharatiya Janata Party and contested Bhabanipur Assembly constituency in the 2021 West Bengal Legislative Assembly election against AITC leader Sovandeb Chatterjee and lost by a margin of 28,719 votes.